aksakalli/jekyll-doc-theme/_docs/index.md

 Let's say you have a username/organisation `my-org` and project `my-proj`; if you locate Jekyll source under `docs` folder of master branch in your repo `github.com/my-org/my-proj`, the website will be served on `my-org.github.io/my-proj`.
 The good thing about coupling your documentation with the source repo is, whenever you merge features with regarding content to master branch, it will also be published on the webpage instantly.

-1. Just download the source from [github.com/aksakalli/jekyll-doc-theme](https://github.com/aksakalli/jekyll-doc-theme/master) into your repo under `docs` folder.
+1. Just [download the source](https://github.com/aksakalli/jekyll-doc-theme/archive/gh-pages.zip) into your repo under `docs` folder.
 2. Edit site settings in  `_config.yml` file according to your project. !!! `baseurl` should be your website's relative URI like `/my-proj` !!!
 3. Replace `favicon.ico` and `img/logonav.png` with your own logo.